indygreg/python-build-standalone/README.rst

       Core object files are typically object files that are linked together to create libpython.

-   system_lib_depends
+   links
-      An array of extra system libraries this library depends on.
+      An array of linking requirement maps.
+(See below for data format.)

 extensions
    A map of extension names to a map describing the extension.